For Industry Partners - Getting on Schedule

 - In Fiscal Year 2012, approximately 10 percent of government needs were procured through the GSA MAS contracts;

-GSA has developed the Vendor Toolbox which is a collection of resources that will ultimately help you decide whether getting a GSA Schedule contract is in your best interests.
+GSA has developed the Vendor Toolbox, which is a collection of resources that will help you decide whether getting a GSA Schedule contract is in your best interests.

 Keep current with the latest news about the Multiple Award Schedules (MAS) program on our MAS Group blog.
-You may want to view this Interact Webinar and GSA Training videos to get a better understanding of the federal market and how GSA Schedules play a role.
-Many companies follow GSA Schedules on Twitter.
+You may want to view this Interact Webinar and GSA Training videos [a nongovernment website] to get a better understanding of the federal market and how GSA Schedules play a role.
+Many companies follow GSA Schedules on Twitter [a nongovernment website].

 Alternatives to Schedules

 Although the GSA Schedules program is the premier vehicle for government sales, including both federal, state and local government agencies, it is not the only option.
-How to Sell to the Government offers a high-level overview of federal purchasing programs and the different ways vendors can participate.
+How to Sell to the Government offers a high-level overview of federal purchasing programs and the different ways industry partners can participate.